Use tasks to track action items

 Tasks are visible in various sections in your sidebar:

-• If you created a task or subscribed to a task, you’ll see it in your Tasks section
+If you created a task or subscribed to a task, you’ll see it in the Subscribed and Tasks sections

 From the original conversation

-Hover over the # task(s) indicator to view all tasks linked to the original conversation.
+Click the linked conversations icon to view all tasks linked to the original conversation.

 Unlinking tasks